 100% Program Giving

-Annually, on or about the 15th of March, your chapter will be advised of its Program Giving Goal.
-The goal is your membership as of the February 28th Blue Chip Report times $40.00 per member.
-For example: If your chapter’s February 28th membership is ten members; ten members times $40.00 equals a $400.00 Program Giving Goal for your chapter.
+Annually, on or about March 15, your chapter Treasurer will receive a 100% Giving Letter where you will be advised of your Program Giving Goal.
+The goal is chapter membership as of the February 28 Blue Chip Report times $40 per member.
+For example: If your chapter’s February 28 membership is ten members; ten members times $40 equals a $400 Program Giving Goal for your chapter.

-Your chapter’s total Program Giving to each National Program is reported and calculated from both member gifts and chapter gifts to the individual National Programs.
-Contributions can be designated to support any or all three Nationwide Programs.
+Your chapter’s total Program Giving to each National Program is reported and calculated from both member gifts and chapter gifts to the individual National Programs: Scholars, Cornerstone and Amtryke.
+After receiving your letter and prior to the end of the AMBUCS year (May 31), additional contributions can be designated to support any or all three Nationwide Programs in order for your chapter to reach its goal.

-For each program the chapter reaches its 100% Program Giving Goal on, it receives an 100% Program Giving banner patch and corresponding points on the Scorecard.
-If a chapter reaches the 100% Program Giving Goal for each of the three programs, there is a 100 point bonus on the Scorecard.
-Like the Scorecard and other Awards, participation is entirely voluntary.
+For each of the three programs for which the chapter reaches its 100% Program Giving Goal, it receives a 100% Program Giving banner patch and corresponding points on the 4th Quarter Scorecard.
+When your total contributions reach an average of $40 per member for a program, you will receive 40 scorecard points.
+If the average exceeds $40 per member in a program, you will receive one bonus point for each average whole dollar over $40.
+If a chapter reaches the 100% Program Giving Goal for each of the three programs, there is a 100-point bonus on the Scorecard.
+Like the Scorecard and the Awards Program, participation is entirely voluntary.

 100% Program Giving History.
 In 1955 the membership pledged to fund a Living Endowment with small gifts from each member.
-The idea was that while we did not have a very large pot of money to begin a true endowment, members were willing to work Shoulders Together to give the Scholarships for Therapists Program the same amount of money it would have earned in interest.
+The idea was that while we did not have a large pot of money with which to begin a true endowment, members were willing to work Shoulders Together to give the Scholarships for Therapists Program the same amount of money it would have earned in interest.
 And our generous members have honored their pledge for over six decades.
-We no longer refer to it as the Living Endowment (instead, it’s the Scholarships for Therapists Permanent Fund) but the legacy of visionary leaders and the members’ gifts over time is more than $8.5 million dollars of educational scholarships granted to more than 15,000 therapy students.
+We no longer refer to it as the Living Endowment (instead it’s the Scholarships for Therapists Permanent Fund) but the legacy of visionary leaders and the members’ gifts over time is more than $8.9 million dollars of educational scholarships granted to more than 15,500 therapy students.